clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player-preconf.rst

 Enable UEFI boot support
 ************************

-|CL| needs UEFI support to boot.To enable it, add the
+|CL| needs UEFI support to boot.
+To enable it, add the
 following line to the end of your VM's :file:`.vmx` file:

 .. code-block:: console